 Position Hr/Wk Mo/Yr Job Duties BURBANK Overtime Technical Assistant 5.20 10.00 Covers stage, sound, and lighting needs for Burbank events not covered by the THAR Technical Director: Music Department events and some community education events.
-THAR Student 10.00 10.00 Construction of scenic elements for main stage Employee - Scenery Laboratory productionsAt the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Scenery 5.00 10.00 Constructioin of scenic element for main stage Laboratory productions.
+THAR Student Employee - Scenery Laboratory 10.00 10.00 Construction of scenic element for main stage productions.
 At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Costume 12.00 10.00 Construction of costume elements for main stage Laboratory productionsAt the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Costume 12.00 10.00 Construction of costume elements for main stage Laboratory productions At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Box Office 11.00 10.00 [currently a FEDERAL WORK STUDY position] 1 Assists Box Office Manager THAR Student Employee - Scenery 5.00 10.00 Construction of scenic elements for main stage Laboratory productions At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Scenery 3.00 10.00 Construction of scenic elements for main stage Laboratory productions At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Scenery 5.00 10.00 Construction of scenic elements for main stage Laboratory productions At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Scenery 6.00 10.00 Construction of scenic elements for main stage Laboratory productions At the moment the department is using Foundation funds to supplement these costs.
-THAR Student Employee - Costume 12.00 10.00 (currently a FEDERAL WORK STUDY position) Laboratory Construction of costume elements for main stage productions.
-THAR Student Employee - Box Office 10.00 10.00 [currently a FEDERAL WORK STUDY position] 1 - Assists Box Office Manager THAR Student Employee - Scenery 5.00 10.00 Construction of scenic elements for main stage Laboratory - productions At the moment the department is using 2 Foundation funds to supplement these costs.
-THAR Student Employee - Scenery 5.00 10.00 Construction of scenic elements for main stage Laboratory - productions At the moment the department is using ~ 1 Foundation funds to supplement these costs.
+THAR Student Employee - Costume Laboratory 12.00 10.00 Construction of costume elements for main stage productionsAt the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Costume Laboratory 12.00 10.00 Construction of costume elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Box Office 15.00 10.00 [currently a FEDERAL WORK STUDY position] Assists Box Office Manager THAR Student Employee - Scenery Laboratory 10.00 10.00 Construction of scenic elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Scenery Laboratory 10.00 10.00 Construction of scenic elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Costume Laboratory 12.00 10.00 Construction of costume elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Box Office 12.00 10.00 Ticket Sales and Customer Support THAR Student Employee - Scenery Laboratory 10.00 10.00 Construction of scenic elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.
+THAR Student Employee - Scenery Laboratory 10.00 10.00 Construction of scenic elements for main stage productions At the moment the department is using Foundation funds to supplement these costs.